Scams » Scam And Its Types » Payment Scams

 Amazon payment scams

-Don't be tempted when you find a good deal on a car, truck or boat etc, on Craigslist, eBay, or elsewhere on the internet.
-Proceeding with deals that are deceptive, might make you bankrupt.
-If it sounds to be too good to be true, probably it is.
-Commit this to memory- A Legitimate car seller will not ask for payment in Amazon Gift Cards.
-Don't become a victim of the Amazon Payments Car Scam, think twice.
+Be aware of Amazon payment methods and protect yourself from online deception by spotting and avoiding phishing attempts.
+If you have suspicions during the payment process, don't hesitate to ask the intended recipient for more information about the purpose and security of the requested payment.
+If anything feels off about the transaction, never send the payment.
+Don't be tempted by a great deal on a car, truck, or boat on Craigslist, eBay, or elsewhere online.
+Proceeding with deceptive deals could lead to bankruptcy.
+If it sounds too good to be true, it probably is.
+Commit this to memory—a legitimate car seller will never ask for payment in Amazon Gift Cards.
+Don't become a victim of the Amazon Payments Car Scam—think twice.

 How to avoid payment scams?